Announcing MTV 2016

-The 16th annual workshop on Microprocessor Test and Verification will be held in Austin, TX on Dec 3-4, 2014.
+The 17th annual workshop on Microprocessor and SOC Test and Verification will be held in Austin, TX on Dec 12-13, 2016.
+Please consult the Call-for Papers for important information and deadlines.

 Areas of Interest include